canalplus/rx-player/doc/api/Creating_a_Player.md

 Maximum video bitrate reachable through adaptive streaming.

-When the bitrate is chosen through adaptive streaming (i.e., not enforced manually through APIs such as `setVideoBitrate`), the player will never switch to an video quality with a bitrate higher than that value.
+When the quality is chosen through adaptive streaming (i.e., not enforced manually through APIs such as `lockVideoRepresentations`), the player will never switch to an video quality with a bitrate higher than that value.

 The exception being when no quality has a lower bitrate, in which case the minimum quality will always be chosen instead.